swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-It was argued that the declaration is too boilerplate heavy and thus discarded and we moved towards the property wrapper based API.
+It was argued that the declaration is too heavy, so  we moved towards the property wrapper based API.

 ### Surface API: Key-less value definitions